 Choose a probiotic that contains microorganism proven to get the desired effect.
 For example, Lactobacillus may be helpful for someone who cannot digest lactose the sugar in milk, Bifidobacterium for someone with IBS and saccharomyces for diarrhoea.
 Check the expiry date when purchasing a probiotic; Make sure the bacteria are viable.
 The manufacturer should specify how many bacteria are viable at the end of shelflife.
 Colony-forming units should be in billions always.
 There should not be any leakage or swelling of the package.
 Some people may get diarrhoea and bloating initially when using probiotics.

 Probiotics have proven benefit in gut problems like functional GI disorders, infantile colic, constipation, ulcerative colitis and antibiotic-associated diarrhoea.
 But if probiotics are considered for therapeutic purposes it is better to use products regulated by FDA.
 Probiotics are not a replacement for proven treatment.
 Though probiotics boost immunity in a normal person they can become a source of infection in immunologically challenged patients.
+Visit Manipal, the top gastroenterology hospital in Mangalore to have a consultation on the gastro related issues.

 HOD – Gastroenterology Dept